RobinAlgayres/benchmark/README.md

 <frequency bin index> <rule> <target word 1> <pretraining sentence 1> <index of word 1 in pretraining sentence 1> <generated sentence 1> <index of word 1 in generated sentence 1> <target word 2> <pretraining sentence 2> <index of word 1 in pretraining sentence 2> <generated sentence 2> <index of word 2 in generated sentence 2>
 ```

-The sentence from pretraining are kept in WordSwap if the user wishes to try the prefix method described in the paper (only for WordSwap).
+The pretraining sentences serve for the prefix-method described in the paper (optional and only for WordSwap).
 For InflectionSwap and AgreementSwap, the format of each line is the same without the pretraining sentences.

 In order to evaluate a model on one of the task use the following script.
 ```